Chelsea face potential Covid-19 crisis as three first-team stars test positive ahead of Everton clash

 Boxing Day will be spent at Aston Villa, while Brighton are due at Stamford Bridge on December 29 and Liverpool on January 2.

-Chelsea will then open their FA Cup campaign for 2021-22, while the current holders of a prestigious Champions League crown have also had to slot the Club World Cup into their schedule for February.
+Chelsea will then open their FA Cup campaign for 2021-22, while the current holders of the Champions League crown have also had to slot the Club World Cup into their schedule for February.

 There have been calls for English football to shut down for a short period of time until coronavirus case numbers start to fall, but there has been no word from the relevant authorities that such an approach will be taken as clubs up and down the country contend with hectic workloads.